ravidorr/ForkSure/docs/DEVELOPMENT_WORKFLOW.md

 - Deploy immediately

 ### 4. **Follow-Up**
-- Create proper feature branch for comprehensive fix
+- Create a proper feature branch for a comprehensive fix
 - Add tests for the issue
 - Improve monitoring to prevent recurrence